VincentCATILLON/navitia-graphql/README.md

 Sign up to <a href="https://navitia.io/register" rel="noopener" target="_blank">Navitia.io</a> and get started with your free plan.

-Create an application to get a token and define it in `navitia.json` file.
+Create an application to get a token.

 ## Usage